Dynamic behavior for a gradient algorithm with energy and momentum: Convergence of trajectories

-In this section, we comment on previous results stated in Theorems \ref{lmt} and \ref{cvg} and propose a few variations and extensions to the results.
+In this section, we provide insights into the previously established results as stated in Theorems \ref{lmt} and \ref{cvg} and put forth several variations and extensions.

-In Theorem \ref{lmt}, we have proven that $\nabla F(\theta(t))\to 0$ and $F(\theta(t))\to F^*$.
-It is natural to expect that $\theta(t)$ will converge towards a single minimum point of $F$ under suitable conditions on $F$ (or $f$).
-On the other hand, the PL condition (\ref{PL}) used in Theorem \ref{cvg} is a geometric property of $f$ instead of a regularity property.
-We recall the facts in the proof of Theorem \ref{cvg}: for suitably small $\epsilon$, $E$ is bounded from below by $(f-f^*)+|v|^2$, hence the exponential decay of $E$ can be carried over to $|v|$, hence the convergence of $\theta(t)$ since $\dot \theta =2rv$.
+In Theorem \ref{lmt}, we demonstrated that $\nabla F(\theta(t))\to 0$ and $F(\theta(t))\to F^*$.
+It is reasonable to anticipate that, under appropriate conditions on $F$ (or $f$), $\theta(t)$ will converge toward a single minimum point of $F$.
+Conversely, the PL condition (\ref{PL}) used in Theorem \ref{cvg} pertains to the geometric attributes of $f$ rather than its regularity.
+We revisit the details of the proof of Theorem \ref{cvg}, wherein for sufficiently small $\epsilon$, $E$ is bounded below by $(f-f^*)+|v|^2$.
+Consequently, the exponential decay of $E$ extends to $|v|$, leading to the convergence of $\theta(t)$ since $\dot \theta =2rv$.